logo for iphone-tips-and-advice.com

 Other Methods of iPhone Remote Control:

-Logmein is the easiest iPhone control client for iPhoneLogmein is yet another iPhone network application that uses the RemotelyAnywhere technology to control your Mac or PC.
+Logmein is the easiest iPhone control client for iPhoneLogMeIn is yet another iPhone network application that uses the RemotelyAnywhere technology to control your Mac or PC.
 This is the easiest method of controlling your computer from your iPhone because it requires no IP address to enter.
+So, you don't have to remember your computer IP address.
+You only have to remember a login and password to your LogMeIn account.

 Once you are logged in to LogMeIn, you will be able to network with all your registered computers online.
+You can add many computers to your account.

-There many products from LogMeIn that you can buy, but they also have LogMeIn Free which gives basic access to your Mac or PC and can be downloaded from here.
+There are many products from LogMeIn that you can buy, but they also have LogMeIn Free which gives basic access to your Mac or PC and can be downloaded from here.
 LogMeIn is available at the App Store for $29.99.

 Telekinesis requires you to install a server side application on your Mac which you can download from here.